 Being able to maintain a calm state of mind amid chaos and stress is something everyone can benefit from, and some folks have learned how to do that.
 Stressors can hit at any time and from any direction—especially at work.

 Although there are external forces outside your control, this doesn't mean there's nothing you can do.
-There are steps you can take to improve your wellbeing, and to help yourself and your teams.
+I’m glad to share a few steps you can take to improve your wellbeing, and to help yourself and your teams.

 If you want to become unflappable, then continue reading to learn some of the common causes of workplace stress and how to navigate difficult times.